qwerty-arun/Lets_learn/README.md

+# 12/10/24
+- Behaviors followed by satisfying consequences tend to be repeated.
+- Try, fail, learn and try differently.
+With practice, the useless movements fade away and useful actions get reinforced.
+- Habits are reliable solutions to recurring problems in our environment.
+- Habits reduce our cognitive load and brings freedom.
+- Cue: Predicts reward.
+Craving: Wanting reward.
+Response: Obtaining reward.
+- Any one fails to be satisfied and habit won't be formed.
+- Cues are useless unless interpreted.
+So our thoughts and feelings leads to craving.
 # 11/10/24
 - Had to uninstall neovim as there was a problem with treesitter highlighter file.
 Later, I reinstalled nvim.
 Seems like there is still a problem.
 Will look into it later.
 ## OnShape